How to choose the pepperomia soil?

 If you’re looking to give your Peperomia the best home possible, start with a well-draining potting mix of perlite, bark and coarse sand – either make it yourself or pick up one from the store.
 Don’t forget to check out pots too; those equipped with drainage holes in their bottoms provide ideal conditions for plants that don’t fancy waterlogging.

 Peperomias are a tropical staple for both their vibrant foliage and resilience.
-Although some plants need lots of moisture, these perennial beauties don’t do well when consistently wet so it’s best to use soil mixes created specifically for succulents or cacti that offer optimum drainage.
+Although some plants need lots of moisture, these perennial beauties don’t do well when consistently wet so it’s best to use soil mixes that balance moisture retention with drainage for optimal peperomia growth.

 The soil’s pH level is a major factor in determining the health of your Peperomia.
 Its ideal range lies between slightly acidic and neutral, which equates to 6.0-7.0 on the scale – making it quite easy for these plants to thrive!